 CMYK and RGB are acronyms that refer to color models used to create images and files.
 CMYK color mode is used for printing.
 The RGB color mode is used to display images that are intended to be viewed on computer monitors and screens only.
-We’ll look at the difference and help you understand the difference and explain CMYK or RGB for print.
+We’ll look at both options, help you understand the difference, and explain CMYK or RGB for print.
 Below we breakdown rgb vs cmyk.